wesinator/windows-dev-docs/hub/powertoys/advanced-paste.md

 ### Paste as .html file

-**Paste as .html file** enables you to paste text stored in your clipboard as a .html file.
+**Paste as .html file** enables you to paste text stored in your clipboard as a .html file with an auto-generated file name.
 You can optionally set a quick key shortcut in settings.

 Sample input: